smejkka3/smejkka3.github.io/_posts/2020-11-19-pure-pursuit.md

 ## F1Tenth Lab6 assignment

 ### Encountered difficulties
-During this assignment for the first time I experienced some longer sessions on front of monitor to resolve some of the issues I had, as well as had problems with my programmings skills themselfs.
+During this assignment for the first time I experienced some longer sessions on front of monitor to resolve some of the issues I had, as well as had problems with my programmings skills themselves.

 1. Cartographer
 TODO